DrC0okie/HEIG_CLD_Labo5/README.md

 ![](figures/Task4_Deployment.png)

-Here are the screenshots of the redis service and the redis deployment descriptions:
+Here are the screenshots of the redis service and the redis deployment descriptions :

 ![](figures/Task4_description_redis_service.png)

 ![](figures/Task4_description_redis_deployment.png)

-Here are the screenshots of the api service and the api deployment descriptions:
+Here are the screenshots of the api service and the api deployment descriptions :

 ![](figures/Task4_description_api_service.png)

 ![](figures/Task4_description_api_deployment.png)

-Here are the screenshots of the frontend service and the frontend deployment descriptions:
+Here are the screenshots of the frontend service and the frontend deployment descriptions :

 ![](figures/Task4_description_frontend_service.png)

 ![](figures/Task4_description_frontend_deployment.png)

-Finally, we could access the todos application using the ip address displayed in the frontend service description: `10.192.129.207`:
+Finally, we were able to access the todos application using the IP address displayed in the frontend service description `10.192.129.207`:
 ![](figures/App_deployed_on_IICT.png)